PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 }
 ```

-The code above will check if action has been performed, and if so it will edit the currencies that were passed in.
+The code above will check if the action has been performed, and, if so, it will edit the currencies that were passed in.

-*26.* Go back to the Players Screen, run the search, choose a result and ensure that the *player_currencies* placeholder has been populated:
+*19.* Go back to the Players Screen, run the search, choose a result and ensure that the *player_currencies* placeholder has been populated:

 ![](img/DynamicForms/14.png)